QubesOS/qubes-doc/security/split-gpg.md

    leave the `vault` VM, so it is extremely unlikely ever to be obtained by an adversary (see below).
-Second, an adversary who *does* manage to obtain the master secret key either possesses the passphrase to unlock the key (if one is used), or he does not.
-If he does, then he can simply use the passphrase in order to legally extend the expiration date of the key (or remove it entirely).
-If he does not, then he cannot use the key at all.
+Second, an adversary who *does* manage to obtain the master secret key either possesses the passphrase to unlock the key (if one is used), or they do not.
+If they do, then they can simply use the passphrase in order to legally extend the expiration date of the key (or remove it entirely).
+If they do not, then they cannot use the key at all.
 In either case, an expiration date provides no additional benefit.

    By the same token, however, having a passphrase on the key is of little